albertoh88/pystructs/CONTRIBUTING.md

-# 🤝 Diretrizes para Contribuição
+# 🤝 Contribution Guidelines

-Obrigado pelo seu interesse em contribuir para este projeto.
+Thank you for your interest in contributing to this project.
-Seja reportando um bug, sugerindo uma nova funcionalidade, corrigindo algo ou melhorando a documentação, todas as contribuições são bem-vindas.
+Whether by reporting a bug, suggesting a new feature, fixing something, or improving the documentation, all contributions are welcome.

 ---

-## 📌 Reportar bugs ou solicitar funcionalidades
+## 📌 Reporting Bugs or Requesting Features
-Por favor, utilize os **templates de GitHub Issues** para reportar erros ou sugerir novas funcionalidades.
+Please use the **GitHub Issue templates** to report bugs or suggest new features.

-Antes de abrir um issue:
+Before opening an issue:
-- Verifique se já existe um issue similar (aberto ou fechado recentemente).
+- Check if a similar issue already exists (open or recently closed).
-- Inclua o máximo de detalhes possível:
+- Include as many details as possible:
-  - Passos para reproduzir o problema
+  - Steps to reproduce the problem
-  - Versão do código utilizada
+  - Code version used
-  - Qualquer modificação relevante que você tenha feito
+  - Any relevant modifications you have made
-  - Informações sobre seu ambiente
+  - Information about your environment

 ---

-## 🔀 Contribuições via Pull Requests
+## 🔀 Contributing via Pull Requests
-Se você deseja enviar um Pull Request (PR):
+If you would like to submit a Pull Request (PR):

-1. Faça um **fork** do repositório.
+1. **Fork** the repository.
-2. Crie uma branch descritiva para sua alteração (`git checkout -b fix/corrigir-login`).
+2. Create a descriptive branch for your change (`git checkout -b fix/fix-login`).
-3. Realize suas modificações focando em uma mudança específica.
+3. Make your changes, focusing on one specific improvement.
-4. Certifique-se de que os testes passam no seu ambiente local.
+4. Ensure that tests pass in your local environment.
-5. Faça commit usando mensagens claras (ex: `fix(api): corrigir erro na validação do usuário`).
+5. Commit using clear messages (e.g., `fix(api): fix user validation error`).
-6. Envie o Pull Request e descreva sua contribuição.
+6. Submit the Pull Request and describe your contribution.

-Por favor:
+Please:
-- Verifique se já existe um PR relacionado.
+- Check if a related PR already exists.
-- Fique atento às revisões e comentários.
+- Be responsive to reviews and comments.

 ---

-## 💡 Onde começar
+## 💡 Where to Start
-Você pode procurar issues que precisem de ajuda ou que sejam marcados como **`help wanted`** ou **`good first issue`** para encontrar tarefas em que possa contribuir facilmente.
+You can look for issues that need help or are labeled as **`help wanted`** or **`good first issue`** to find tasks that are easier to contribute to.

 ---

-## 📜 Código de Conduta
+## 📜 Code of Conduct
-Este projeto segue um [Código de Conduta](./CODE_OF_CONDUCT.md).
+This project follows a [Code of Conduct](./CODE_OF_CONDUCT.md).
-Por favor, respeite-o em todas as suas interações.
+Please adhere to it in all your interactions.

 ---

-## 🔐 Reporte de vulnerabilidades
+## 🔐 Security Vulnerabilities
-Se você descobrir um problema de **segurança**, **não abra um issue público**.
+If you discover a **security issue**, **do not open a public issue**.
-Em vez disso, entre em contato diretamente com:
+Instead, contact us directly at:

 📧 **divtecgat@gmail.com**

 ---

-## 📄 Licença
+## 📄 License
-Ao contribuir, você aceita que suas contribuições sejam publicadas sob a licença do projeto (veja [LICENSE](./LICENSE)).
+By contributing, you agree that your contributions will be published under the project license (see [LICENSE](./LICENSE)).